-- (A) The judge in the proceeding finds on the record that: - (i) The LEP person has been informed of their right to an interpreter and has waived the appointment of a certified or registered interpreter or an interpreter who could be provisionally qualified by the presiding judge as provided in (d)(3); - (ii) Good cause exists to appoint an interpreter who is not certified, registered, or provisionally qualified; and - (iii) The interpreter is qualified to interpret that proceeding, following procedures adopted by the Judicial Council (see forms INT-100-INFO and INT-140). - (B) The use of an interpreter under this subdivision is limited to a single brief, routine matter before the court.
+- (A) The LEP person has been informed of their right to an interpreter and has waived the appointment of a certified or registered interpreter or an interpreter who could be provisionally qualified by the judicial officer in the proceeding, as provided in (e); - (B) Good cause exists to appoint an interpreter who is not certified, registered, or provisionally qualified; and - (C) The interpreter is qualified to interpret that proceeding, following procedures adopted by the Judicial Council (see forms INT-100-INFO and INT-140). - (3) Limits on temporary appointment

+The appointment of an interpreter under this subdivision is limited to a single, brief, routine matter before the court.
 The use of the interpreter in this circumstance may not be extended to subsequent proceedings without again following the procedure set forth in this subdivision.